implexa/implexa/proj/implexa-prd.md

 ## Key Components

 ### 1. Git Backend Manager
 Manages interaction with Git repositories, handling commits, branches, and merges while preserving PLM metadata.
 Implements Git-LFS for binary files and configures sparse checkout for efficient handling of large repositories.
+Implemented in Rust for reliability and performance.

 ### 2. Metadata Manager
 Uses SQLite database to store and maintain PLM-specific metadata (approvals, revisions, part properties) with each part directory.
 Manages relationships between parts and enforces data integrity.
+Takes advantage of Rust's strong typing and error handling.

 ### 3. CAD File Parsers
 Plugins to extract information from various CAD file formats, prioritizing open formats (KiCad, FreeCAD, STEP) with graceful degradation for proprietary formats.
 Extracts BOMs, dimensions, and other critical metadata.
+Memory-safe parsing in Rust prevents common security vulnerabilities.

 ### 4. Workflow Engine
 Defines and enforces workflows for design changes, reviews, and releases using Git branch strategies and approval gates.
 Manages part status transitions and approval processes.